asika32764/sql-splitter/RADEME.md

-# SQL Splitter as Iterator
+# SQL Splitter as Stream/Iterator

 This is a class that can split BIG SQL file or string as iterator so that can help us safe memory when importing SQL to database.